cjus/hydra-aws-docker-article/README2.md

 ### Starting a game!

-To start a game we just need to access the ALB and with the route of our Hot Potato Service.
+To start a game we just need to access the ALB with the route of our Hot Potato Service.
 The game runs for about 15 seconds, so we have to wait a bit for a reply.
 The IDs listed in square brackets are the Hydra service instance IDs for the services which participated in the game.
 You might be wondering why we only see three here?
 The reason is that the game is time limited with built-in delays so you'd have to increase the game duration to see more nodes participating.
 Running the game a second time should reveal new nodes.

 ![](./swarm_hpp_startgame.png)

-To prove that this is actually working we can ask the API Gateway (HydraRouter) for a list of service routes.
-Using the listing, we can locate each of the instances which participated in the game.
+To prove that this is actually working we can ask the API Gateway (HydraRouter) for a list of service nodes.
+Using the returned JSON, we can locate each of the instances which participated in the game.

 ![](./hydra-alb-us-east-1_elb_v1_router_list_nodes.png)

 ## Wrap-up

-In this article, we looked at setting up a Docker Swarm on AWS.
-We created and deployed Microservices built using Hydra - which just adds a microservice layer above ExpressJS.
-The [HydraRouter](https://github.com/flywheelsports/hydra-router) acted as a service-aware API Gateway which allowed us to call microservices without knowing their location within the swarm.
-Our Hot Potato game service demonstrated inter-service messaging using Hydra.
+In this article, we stepped through creating a Docker Swarm cluster on AWS.
+We created and deployed microservices built using Hydra - which just adds a microservice layer above ExpressJS.
+We used the [Hydra-Router](https://github.com/flywheelsports/hydra-router) as a service-aware API Gateway to route calls to our microservices without knowing their location within the swarm.
+And lastly, our Hot Potato game service demonstrated inter-service messaging within the cluster.

 This concludes our two-part series.
 However, this isn't an end - but rather a small beginning.
 Node-based microservices and containerization continue to be an evolving story.

-At the time of this writing, there is no shortage of ways of accomplishing the goals outlined in this series.
+Containers used in this article can be found [here](https://hub.docker.com/u/cjus/) and [here](https://hub.docker.com/u/flywheelsports/).
+You can also review the code for the [hello-service](https://github.com/cjus/hello-service) and [hot potato service](https://github.com/cjus/hpp-service).
+If you have questions ping me on [twitter](https://twitter.com/cjus).